pabloLagioia/request-chain/README.md

 A library for executing requests one after the other

 ##Motivations
-There may be times where you need to execute one request, wait for the response, execute another and so on.
+There may be times when you need to execute one request, wait for the response, execute another and so on.
 Doing that with callback functions would turn out into a very difficult code to read.

 In our particular case, we have many rest services for which we need to create integration tests.
 So to ensure there is nothing